AlecBenzer/alecbenzer.github.com/_posts/2020-02-04-waterfall.md

 it may involve a lot of speaking with the people who are going to actually use the blueprint to mass-produce things and iterating with them.

-## The magic of software is that there's no step #2
+But the magic of software is that there's no step #2.

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">The act of describing a program in unambiguous detail and the act of programming are one and the same.</p>&mdash; Kevlin Henney (@KevlinHenney) <a href="https://twitter.com/KevlinHenney/status/3361631527?ref_src=twsrc%5Etfw">August 17, 2009</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>